If you have ever talked to a friend, passing on a job lead, news of a great sale, or praise for a wonderful novel, then you have “networked.”

 To break the ice with a stranger, you can always start with a compliment (“I love your shoes!”) or something you may know about them, (“I see from your name badge that you’re from Texas.
 How long have you lived there?”).
 If you’ve been standing in a group, idly “listening” for awhile, you might interject a pertinent question: (“Hi, I’m Adrienne deWolfe.
 I’m so interested in how you successfully jumped genres.
 Did you keep the same agent?”)

-I promise you, talking to strangers gets easier the more you practice.
+I promise, talking to strangers gets easier the more you practice.
 Never be afraid to ask published authors about themselves, how they got started, the best agents, the best marketing ideas, etc. People love to talk about themselves, and published authors are no exception.

 Listen More Than You Talk

-As an entrepreneur building a business, keep in mind that you’ll learn way more if you listen, than if you talk.
-One of my pet conference peeves is the writer who interrupts a conversation about business to whine about some personal matter (a cold hotel room) or to dominate the conversation with topics that would only interest the speaker (the storyline of his book.)
+As an entrepreneur, who wants to earn money writing ebooks for a living, keep in mind that you’ll learn way more if you listen, rather than talk.
+One of my pet conference peeves is the writer who interrupts a conversation about business to whine about some personal matter (a cold hotel room) or to dominate the conversation with topics that would only interest the speaker (ex: how she's writing the plot formula for a Romance.)